hhnnhh/berlin_datascience_lab/README.md

 _Predictive forecasting model:_

-We suggest to build a product that is able to predict emission results (passing and failing of car)
+We suggest the client a product that is able to predict emission results (passing and failing of car)
-1. based on the static car features that are provided (such as model, odometer, car age)
+1. [MODEL 1] based on the static car features that are provided (such as model, odometer, car age), so that car owners know if their car is going to fail before going to the testing station
-1. based on the current results
+1. [MODEL 2] based on the current results, so that the car owner can be informed about the likelihood of failing in a future test after having their car checked.

 ## Sources: